 Background

 Regulation is certainly warranted, but a focus on improving technology and techniques must remain a chief priority so we can achieve better, safer, cleaner outcomes in America and export that innovation to other parts of the world.
-The challenge of climate change is a global one, American leadership and innovation will be essential.
+The challenge of climate change is a global one, and American leadership and innovation will be essential.

 The Challenge